-By: Ashwathy Nair
+Written By- Ashwathy Nair

 Steve Jobs need no introduction, as even the kids around us are very well aware of this guy.
-He was more than just the co-founder of Apple Computer and the brain behind the reinvention of companies like Pixar Animation Studios.
+He was more than just the co-Founder of Apple Computer and the brain behind the reinvention of companies like Pixar Animation Studios.
 Steve Jobs has always been a creative genius who pioneered the transformation of the computer industry and came forward to introduce revolutionary products like iMac.

 Soon, Paul and Clara Jobs, a working-class couple adopted the baby.
 From a very young age, Steve Jobs was seen fascinated by the power and intricacy of computers.
 What kick-started his love for machines was from his mechanic father’s family garage, where he worked by taking apart cars and putting them back together.
-His father taught him to pay attention to detail, which Jobs set as a mantra for Apple that has helped to distinguish it apart from the competitors.
+His father taught him to pay attention to detail, which Jobs set as a mantra for Apple that has helped to set it apart from the competitors.

-Soon, Steve Jobs started to work at Atari as a video game designer and then visited India in order to find spiritual enlightenment.
+Soon, Steve Jobs started to work at Atari as a video game designer and then visited India, in order to find spiritual enlightenment.

 Later, NeXT merged up with Apple to give us the iOS that we use today.
 But this didn’t satisfy Jobs as he always wanted to build a big empire.
 He invested in a startup that was called Graphics Group, now known as Pixar.